jasonbrianhall/wizardscastle/README.md

 ### 📜 License

+This project is safeguarded by the Sacred Scroll of MIT, a powerful enchantment that grants rights and protections to all who encounter this code.
+The scroll is guarded by the fierce dragon Licensora, whose flames ensure the terms are forever honored.
+Brave souls who wish to understand their rights and responsibilities may approach the LICENSE.md chamber, but beware - the dragon's watchful eyes never close!

-This project is protected by the MIT License - see the [LICENSE](LICENSE.md) scroll for details.
+See the [LICENSE](LICENSE.md) scroll for details.

 ### 🙏 Acknowledgments